WeiLu1/Property-and-Crime/README.md

 # Property and Crime - DE

 ### Background
-Showing if there is a correlation between house prices of an area and its crime-rate.
+Showing the relationship between house prices of an area and its crime-rate.

 Data is specific to London Boroughs.